Dayn08/Cloud-On_Premise-Agent-File-Transfer/README.md

 # Cloud On-Premise Agent File Transfer
 This project demonstrates a cloud-hosted server and multiple on-premise clients (agents) communicating securely through HTTP.
 The server can trigger file downloads from any connected client on demand, even if clients are behind NAT or not publicly accessible.

+## Project Structure
+├── server/
+│   ├── server.py
+│   ├── requirements.txt
+│   └── upload/                 # Folder where files from clients are saved │
+└── client/
+    ├── agent.py
+    ├── file_to_download.txt    # The example file each client holds
+    └── requirements.txt

 ## 🏗️ Architecture Overview

 1. **Client (On-premise)**